vekatze/neut/book/src/commands.md

 <div class="info-block">

 The `module.ens` in your module isn't modified by `archive`.
-This subcommand creates a new `module.ens` and put it into the tarball.
+This subcommand creates a new `module.ens` and puts it into the tarball.

 </div>